Day 4 of 2022 Colorado Trip, Mount Sherman from Iowa Gulch

 At about 8:35am, my friend and I left our Airbnb lodge outside Breckenridge.
 We made a stop at the Walmart in Frisco, where my friend stocked up on some critical supplies, among which were, much to my surprise, oxygen canisters.
 What a way to tackle altitude thickness that’s both ingenious and peculiar.

 At the same time, I had prepared a coat for today’s hike but came to the awful discovery that I left it in the Airbnb room, leaving only a single layer of shirt on my body.
 However, the dismay didn’t last long as I ran into Walmart’s selection of hard shell jackets on sale at only 10 dollars.
-And the jacket turned out to be pretty good.
+And the jacket turned out to be pretty good (after years of usage).

 After that, we continued our way towards Iowa Gulch.
 Much to our disappointment, Waze guided us onto an unpaved “shortcut” outside Leadville, that actually set us back.